aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-cluster/docs/README.md

 #### NumReplicasPerShard

-An optional parameter that specifies the number of replica nodes in each node group (shard).
-Valid values are 0 to 5.
+The number of replicas to apply to each shard.
+The limit is 5.

 _Required_: No